Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 The pretty Costa del Sol: Plaza de la Constitucion, Malaga

-While, next to it, the historic old town looks the same as it always did: medieval alleys, great architecture, massive palaces and marble paved plazas in all sizes.
+While, next to it, the historic old town looks the same it always did: medieval alleys, great architecture, massive palaces and marble paved plazas in all sizes.

 Malaga Old Town in Photos:

-To learn more about the treasures of Malaga check out the Visit Costa del Sol and the City of Malaga websites.
+To learn more about all the treasures of Malaga check out the Visit Costa del Sol and the City of Malaga websites.

 Marbella Old Town